PeterGHill/SWIFT_Eval_Training/agreement_scale_README.txt

 plot_spatial_rainfall.py #this is to plot the spatial map of rainfall for obs and models

-plot_agreement.py #this is to plot the spatial map of agreement scale for both cp and global model #to plot 1 map it should take 5-6 minutes
+plot_agreement.py #this is to plot the spatial map of agreement scale for both cp and global model #to plot 1 map it should take 5-6 minutes, depending on your maxscale